spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 # Overview

-Following are some of the architectural highlights of Amazon Web Services' (AWS) managed Kubernetes clusters (also known as Elastic Kubernetes Service or EKS) provisioned by Spectro Cloud:
+Following are some architectural highlights of Amazon Web Services' (AWS) managed Kubernetes clusters (also known as Elastic Kubernetes Service or (EKS)), provisioned by Palette:

-* Cluster resources such as VMs can be provisioned into existing infrastructure (Gateways, VPCs, Subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.
+1. Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (Gateways, VPCs, Subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.

-* Full support for EKS Fargate profiles
+2. Full support for EKS Fargate profiles

-* Spot instance support
+3. Spot instance support

  ![eks_cluster_architecture.png](eks_cluster_architecture.png)